 Call to action

-You need a call to action on every page of your website, but that doesn’t mean they have to be the same!
+You need a call to action on each of your website pages, but that doesn’t mean they have to be the same!
 You’re far too interesting for that.
 If you really want to impress your guests, aim to tailor your call to action to the value of your product or service and the level of commitment required.
 If you sell cat food online, a clear instruction paired with a button should suffice, but if you’re into luxury mansion developments, you’ll want to show that you’re serious with an option to download a form or a flyer (designed by a professional, of course).

 See some of our favourite services pages here: